Intentional Adulteration: It’s All About Defense!

 - Secondary ingredient handling (any point where dry or liquid ingredients are handled or manipulated)

-- FDA has published an excellent guidance on the rule and has more guidance planned in the future.
-You can sign up for email updates on FSMA on their website.
+- The FDA has published excellent guidance on the rule and has more guidance planned in the future.
+Checking out the FDA’s guidance is an excellent first step for compliance with any of their regulations.
+We also, strongly recommend signing up for email updates about FSMA on their website.

-- The FDA’s “Food Defense Plan Builder” is a piece of software that can be downloaded and used to build a compliant program.
+- The FDA’s “Food Defense Plan Builder” is a piece of software that can be downloaded and used as part of building a compliant program.

-- FDA has provided a short training that can be taken by front-line employees to help them understand regulatory requirements and assist their company in meet the training requirements.
+- The FDA has provided a short, free training that can be taken by front-line employees to help them understand regulatory requirements and assist their company in meeting the training requirements.

-- The Food Safety Preventive Controls Alliance (FSPCA) has various types of training available in various formats, for members of management involved in developing food defense programs.
+- The Food Safety Preventive Controls Alliance (FSPCA) has various types of training available to assist processors in meeting the training requirements of the rule.
+Included in these trainings are a variety of courses, for both front-line employees and members of management involved in developing food defense programs.